Summary: Republic (page 5)

 For Plato, things are beautiful because they partake in the Idea of Beauty itself; men are courageous insofar as they partake in the Idea of Courage itself, and so on.

-Similarly, the Idea of Man itself represents what is common to all individual men.
+Likewise, the Idea of Man itself represents what is common to all individual men.

 It is that which is present in the multiplicity of beautiful and good things.